lucashenriquesd/kalk-ark/README.md

 *Routes

+Postman collection is in the root folder, import it or manually add based on the config below

 - Show all jobs: GET http://127.0.0.1/jobs
 - Add a job: POST http://127.0.0.1/jobs
     You will need to send a 'form' data of: